|

 Projects," such as the needleworked kneeling pillows, and some on-going

-in Laurel Prize Tourneys, and encouraging people to use their talents
+participating in Laurel Prize Tourneys, and encouraging people to use

-and develop their skills.
-Occasionally the Order is asked specifically
+their talents and develop their skills.
+Occasionally the Order is asked

 What Are the Standards for Admission (How Good is Good Enough)?
 This is